European Project for Ice Coring in Antarctica: Beyond EPICA - Oldest Ice

 The European project Beyond EPICA - Oldest Ice (BEOI) aimed at obtaining older ice cores, which were expected to provide climatic data up to 1.5 million years old.
 A drill site, "Little Dome C", was chosen in 2022.

 Samples collected during the project show that concentrations of greenhouse gases during the warmest periods of the last 800,000 years have never exceeded the levels seen since the start of the Industrial Revolution.
 Beyond EPICA coordinator Carlo Barbante said that carbon dioxide levels are now 50 percent higher than at any time in the past 800,000 years.

 At the start of 2025 it was announced that after they drilled to a depth of 2800m, they found in the uppermost 2480m the oldest possibly unbroken ice core record to date.
 It spans to 1.2 million years ago and thus covers a period when glaciation cycles changed from 41 kyr to 100 kyr.
 In March 2025, these samples, representing the oldest ice ever extracted from Antarctica, left the continent aboard RV Laura Bassi stored at -50°C and were expected to arrive in Europe on 16 April.
 Between 23 and 25 April 2025, the samples were transported from Trieste to Bremerhaven by truck.
 Initial analyses conducted during 2025 at the Alfred Wegener Institute confirmed that the ice samples are indeed more than 1.2 million years old.

+The fifth and final drilling campaign of BEOI begun in November 2025.